wanghaisheng/prince_collection_astro/src/content/blog/resources-for-writers.md

 ## Using figure and figcaption

-If desired you can copy/paste the `<figcaption>`element which adds a text description of the image just below it. **It isn't necessary and if used needs to be added to every other image in the grid so it doesn't a) look imbalanced, and b) misalign spacing.**
+If desired, you can copy/paste the `<figcaption>`element which adds a text description of the image just below it. **It isn't necessary and if used needs to be added to every other image in the grid so it doesn't a) look imbalanced, and b) misalign spacing.**

 <figure>